jason-boenjamin/jason-boenjamin.github.io/index.md

 On the topic of sneakers, my favorite quote comes from the Great Kobe Bryant > Leave the game better than you found it.
 And when it comes time for you to leave, leave a legend."

 This quote is my idealogy for the way I want to live my life.
 I want to leave a legacy to those around me.
-Whether it be a simple interaction with me or a group project.
+Whether it be a simple interaction with me.
 I want to have a positive impact on every person I come across.

 Speaking of quotes, my favorite line of *code* is `cout << "Hello World\n";`